 When does Starlink go live?

 It has!
 In places.
-The first fully operational rollout of Starlink was a private beta test in areas of high latitude across the northern United States and Canada, and its recent approval for use in the UK was accompanied by similar green lights for Greece, Germany and Australia.
+The first fully operational rollout of Starlink was a private beta test in areas of high latitude across the northern United States and Canada, and it has rapidly grown since.

-2021 will certainly see a more widespread expansion of Starlink, as more satellites are launched and more countries approve its commercial operations.
+So far in 2021, we've seen a widespread expansion of Starlink, as more satellites are launched and more countries approve its commercial operations.

 When will Starlink be available in the UK?